rochester-rcl/specify7-docker/README.md

 * Build the Docker image and start the container:
   1. Open the terminal (or Command Prompt) in the `specify7-docker` folder (use `cd specify7-docker` to open the directory)
-  2. Run the `docker-compose up -d` command
+  2. Run the `docker-compose up -d` command (you may need to run this command as a root user depending on the system)
   3. The building process can take about 15 minutes

 Specify 7 instance should now be available at `http://localhost:8080`.
 The login for the default database is `demouser` and the password is also `demouser`.